VanderPloegR1/companion/Module-Development.md

 9) ```git add .gitignore```
 10) ```git commit .gitignore -m "gitignore to ignore the node_modules/ folder"```

-Now, you need to ask the core developers to create a repository for your module, and wait for them to create the module repository.
+Now, you need to ask the core developers ([Bitfocus Slack](Bitfocusio.slack.com)) to create a repository for your module and wait for them to create the module repository.

 When the repository gets created by a core developer, you can continue.

 11) ```git remote add origin https://github.com/bitfocus/companion-module-mynewmodule.git```
 12) ```git push origin HEAD:master```

 Now we're at a point that the core developers must decide if its time to include this module in the companion core.
-But ask us on slack, and if we decide to add it - and we say it's done, you may proceed.
+But ask us on slack ([Bitfocus Slack](Bitfocusio.slack.com)), and if we decide to add it - and we say it's done, you may proceed.

 It's important that you didn't get any erros in the last push, because you're going to delete the code from your computer (make a backup if you're unsure).